nathanajah/blackbird/docs/object.md

 `index` : Integer.
 The index of the step.
 Starts from 1

-`treasurerstatus` : String.
+`treasurer_status` : String.
 Either "pending", "completed", or "not required"

-`comcenstatus` : String.
+`comcen_status` : String.
 Either "pending", "completed", or "not required"